D. J. Wagner

-Dajuan Marquett "D. J." Wagner Jr. (born May 4, 2005) is an American basketball player who attends Camden High School in Camden, New Jersey.
-He is the son of a former professional basketball player Dajuan Wagner and grandson of professional player "Ice Man" Milt Wagner.
-He is a consensus five-star recruit and one of the top players in the 2023 recruiting class.
-He has committed to play at the University of Kentucky.
+Dajuan Marquette "D. J." Wagner Jr. (born May 4, 2005) is an American college basketball player for the Arkansas Razorbacks of the Southeastern Conference (SEC).
+He formerly played for the Kentucky Wildcats.
+He is the son of a former professional basketball player Dajuan Wagner and grandson of professional player Milt Wagner.
+He was a consensus five-star recruit and one of the top players in the 2023 class.

 High school career

-Before high school, Wagner gave up playing football in favor of focusing on basketball, after watching video highlights of his father and grandfather.
-His high school debut was highly anticipated, as his former middle school football coach said, “It’s like there’s this energy out there, everybody waiting for him to get to high school.”

-During the summer heading into his freshman season at Camden, Wagner was one of just three Class of 2023 prospects invited to the USA Basketball July mini camp in Colorado Springs.
+During the summer heading into his freshman season at Camden High School, Wagner was one of just three class of 2023 prospects invited to the USA Basketball July mini-camp in Colorado Springs.
 He was invited back to a second USA Basketball event several months later, before the start of the high school basketball season in New Jersey.

-In his first game, December 20, 2019, in front of a capacity crowd that waited more than an hour to try to get admission into the game, Wagner scored 15 points despite missing 6 of his first 7 field goal attempts.
+In his first game, on December 20, 2019, in front of a capacity crowd that waited more than an hour to try to get admission into the game, Wagner scored 15 points despite missing 6 of his first 7 field goal attempts.

-Coached by former NBA player Rick Brunson, Wagner helped lead Camden to 25 consecutive victories before the team's season was ended due to the COVID-19 pandemic.
+Coached by former NBA player Rick Brunson, Wagner helped lead Camden to 25 consecutive victories before the team's season was ended prematurely due to the COVID-19 pandemic.
 Camden earned New Jersey Boys Basketball Team of the Year honors by NJ.com.

 As a freshman, Wagner averaged 18.5 points en route to earning MaxPreps Freshman All-American honors.
-On January 24, 2023 Wagner became the first 3rd generation McDonald's All-American, joining both his father Dajuan and grandfather Milt.
+On January 24, 2023 Wagner became the first third-generation McDonald's All-American, joining both his father Dajuan and grandfather Milt.

+As a junior, he averaged 19.6 points, 4.3 rebounds, 3.3 assists, and 3.1 steals per game, helping Camden to the NJSIAA Group 2 state championship.
+As a senior, he averaged 22.5 points and 3.3 rebounds per game, leading his team to a 23–2 record.